dch33/Quad-Sim/QuadSim Release 0.1/ReadMe.txt

 README:
-	NOTE: THIS IS AN EARLY RELEASE INTEDED FOR BASIC DEMONSTRATION PURPOSES.
+	NOTE: THIS IS AN EARLY RELEASE INTENDED FOR BASIC DEMONSTRATION PURPOSES.
 	THIS RELEASE IS NOT INTENDED TO REPRESENT THE FULL FUNCTIONALITY OF THE FINAL PROJECT.
 	PLEASE USE FOR ENTERTAINMENT AND CONCEPTUAL EXPLORATION ONLY.